 Anyway, I got my Harry Potter book collection two years ago.
 I bought the whole set as a birthday present to myself.
-With a busy schedule at work and at the small house, i was not able to open the package until two weeks ago.
+With a busy schedule at work and at the small house, I was not able to open the package until two weeks ago.
 And what inspired me to start reading Harry Potter’s story was my present sleeping condition —

-Because I still cannot use the stairs (I had an operation), the cramp space under our stairs become my bedroom.
+Because I cannot use the stairs (I had an operation), the cramp space under our stairs became my bedroom.
 And when husband and the boys set up my bed, I readily remember Harry Potter’s cupboard under the stairs.
 But unlike Harry’s cupboard under the stairs in the Dursley’s household at 4 privet drive, mine is not dusty with lots of spiders.
 The boys made it somehow cozy and comfortable for my one month stay.

 Obviously, the film’s production team had to cut some scenes and only decided to pick out the best and most important bits to make the flick as pleasing as they can.
 The movies have shown great special effects.
 It likewise put faces to the characters we only read on the book.
 Unfortunately though, the film version failed to capture some of the detailed looks of the main characters.
-It likewise didn’t stay true to its source material — in some scenes — and failed to offer the books’ own creative vision.
+It likewise didn’t stay faithful to its source material — in some scenes — and neglected to offer the books’ own creative vision.
 Why?
 Maybe because the director was confined to do his adaptation of the book.
-And though he had his own vision, he needs to display it through cinematic form with only at least 2 hours and a half.
+And though he had his own vision, he needed to display it through cinematic form with only at least 2 hours and a half.
 He may have deleted a few book scenes which I believe were also important to the story line.
-One fine example was Dumbledore’s funeral in “Harry Potter and the Half blood Prince.”
+One excellent example was Dumbledore’s funeral in “Harry Potter and the Half blood Prince.”
 Dumbledore was a major character both in the book and in the film; and a touching tribute to the “greatest wizard ever” was but fitting to be given to him.
 J.K.
-Rowling the author dedicated an entire chapter to mourn for the untimely death of Dumbledore and yet the film omitted that.
+Rowling the author dedicated an entire chapter to mourn the untimely death of Dumbledore and yet the film omitted that.

 Reading Harry Potter